Lightstreamer/Lightstreamer-example-StockList-client-unity/README.md

 If you intend to change the pushServerHost variable inside LightningBolt.cs,  pointing the demo to your own Lightstreamer Server, you are also required to run a Socket Policy Server on the same host, as explained at [Security Sandbox of the Webplayer] (http://unity3d.com/support/documentation/Manual/Security%20Sandbox.html)

 Unity 3D provides a C# based Policy Server.
 However, a Java-based version of the Policy Server is provided with this demo and is available inside the `SocketPolicyServer` directory.
+In order to use the Java-based version of the Policy Server: compile it with command `javac Sockpol.java` and launch it with command `java Sockpol cdpolicy.xml`.

 # See Also #